-

 Real stories and insights

-In veterinary workplaces, many individuals face health-related challenges - and go on to thrive - thanks to the implementation of reasonable adjustments.
+Many veterinary professionals with disabilities and health conditions face challenges in the workplace - and go on to thrive - thanks to the implementation of reasonable adjustments.

-On this page, we share inspiring stories from vets and vet nurses who have successfully navigated these challenges, alongside insights from managers on the practical steps they took to create supportive and inclusive working environments.
+On this page, we share inspiring stories from vets and vet nurses who have successfully navigated these challenges, alongside manager insights on the practical steps that can be taken to create supportive and inclusive working environments.

 These personal accounts highlight the powerful impact of inclusive practices and demonstrate the value of recognising and supporting diverse needs in the workplace.